Major n8n Vulnerabilities Exposed with Urgent Fixes Issued

 The fallout is massive for n8n’s 100,000+ deployments, especially self-hosted ones in automation-heavy sectors like marketing, DevOps, and AI ops areas overlapping your Salesforce and n8n workflows.
 Unauthenticated RCE grants full server control, enabling data exfiltration, ransomware, or lateral movement to linked systems.

 Enterprises face credential compromise at scale: n8n workflows often hold keys to Slack, Salesforce (e.g., Agentforce integrations), and databases.
-A single breach could cascade, as seen in warnings about “widespread access to sensitive credentials.”
+A single breach could cascade, as seen in warnings about “widespread access to sensitive credentials”.
 Sandbox escapes turn user-level access into host dominance, perfect for persistent threats.

-Trending discussions on platforms like The Hacker News emphasize n8n’s rise in AI automation (post-Salesforce Slack AI acquisition vibes), but these flaws signal immature security for production use.
+Trending discussions on platforms like The Hacker News emphasise n8n’s rise in AI automation (post-Salesforce Slack AI acquisition vibes), but these flaws signal immature security for production use.
 CERT-In flagged it as a national concern, urging patches amid rising automation platform attacks.

 Timeline of Events

-- November 18, 2025: n8n patches initial file read flaw; CVE-2026-21858 advisory follows later.
+- November 18, 2025: n8n patches the initial file read flaw; the CVE-2026-21858 advisory follows later.

-- January 7, 2026: Cyera discloses “Ni8mare,” Lobstein releases PoC; four CVEs (including 2025-68613) publicized with CVSS 9.9+ scores.
+- January 7, 2026: Cyera discloses “Ni8mare”; Lobstein releases PoC; four CVEs (including 2025-68613) are publicised with CVSS 9.9+ scores.

-- January 11-13, 2026: Media coverage explodes; n8n blog urges upgrades to 1.121.0+.
+- January 11-13, 2026: Media coverage explodes; the n8n blog urges upgrades to 1.121.0+.

-- Late December 2025 – February 3, 2026: Pillar reports sandbox escapes, fixed in 2.4.0 after 48-hour turnaround.
+- Late December 2025 – February 3, 2026: Pillar reports sandbox escapes, fixed in 2.4.0 after a 48-hour turnaround.

 - February 4, 2026: Upwind discloses six CVEs in one day, highlighting workflow isolation failures.